mozilla/firefox57-sprint/_articles/host.md

 * Internet (in case your connection is not good enough)
 * Cake with Firefox logo

-**Note:** You can request funding for your event as long as you have more than 10 people registered to attend
+**Note:** You can request funding for your event as long as more than 10 people attended